 There are two ways scientists track populations.
 First, they can track the population reduction rate over a decade (10-year period).
 Second, they can measure over three generations of the species (grandparents, parents, children).

-When the population of a species declines by 30% and the cause is not known, the species is vulnerable.
-For example, if there are 4000 bears in a forest and the number declines to 2800 from a new disease, the bears are “vulnerable.”
+When the population of a species declines by 30% or more, the species is considered vulnerable.
+For example, if there are 4000 bears in a forest and the number declines to 2800 from a new disease, the bears are now “vulnerable.”

 Reduction in the Extent of Occurrence

-In Biology, a species’ “extent of occurrence” means the smallest place where a species can live and how many live there.
+In Biology, a species’ “extent of occurrence” refers to the smallest area in which a species can live and how many members of the species live there.
 These places are defined on a map.

 A species is vulnerable when its extent of occurrence is less than 7,722 total square miles.